Ayesha Malik: Landmark Judicial Rulings

-Justice Ayesha’s gender justice jurisprudence demonstrates her unwavering dedication to women’s rights and dignity.
+Malik's gender justice jurisprudence demonstrates her unwavering dedication to women's rights and dignity.
 Her landmark judgment in Sadaf Aziz v.
-Federation of Pakistan (PCr.LJ 2021 Lahore 205) declared virginity tests unconstitutional, recognizing them as invasive and discriminatory practices violating women’s dignity with no scientific basis.
+Federation of Pakistan (PCr.LJ 2021 Lahore 205) declared virginity tests unconstitutional, recognizing them as invasive and discriminatory practices violating women's dignity with no scientific basis.
 In Nadia Naz v.
 President of Pakistan (PLD 2023 SC 588), she expanded the definition of sexual harassment beyond sexual desire to include gender-based discrimination arising from power dynamics, drawing on international conventions.
 Her dissenting opinion in Muhammad Imran v. the State (2024 SCP 226) rejected the notion that physical resistance is necessary to prove rape, refuting stereotypes about victim behavior and advocating for a victim-centered approach.
-She further protected women’s rights in Pervaiz Akhtar v.
+She further protected women's rights in Pervaiz Akhtar v.
 Farida Bibi (PLD 2023 SC 628) by establishing stringent standards for property transactions involving Pardanashin women with limited social and legal agency, and in Government of Punjab v.
 Qanoot Fatima (PLJ 2018 Lahore 341), she addressed workplace discrimination by ruling that qualified women cannot be relegated to reserved seats.

-In commercial and arbitration matters, Justice Ayesha has consistently upheld legal frameworks that promote economic stability and investor confidence.
+In commercial and arbitration matters, Malik has consistently upheld legal frameworks that promote economic stability and investor confidence.
 Her judgment in Orient Power Company v.
-Sui Northern Gas Pipelines Limited (2019 CLD 1082) affirmed the Lahore High Court’s exclusive jurisdiction to enforce foreign arbitral awards under the Recognition and Enforcement Act, aligning with the New York Convention and emphasizing swift arbitration procedures.
+Sui Northern Gas Pipelines Limited (2019 CLD 1082) affirmed the Lahore High Court's exclusive jurisdiction to enforce foreign arbitral awards under the Recognition and Enforcement Act, aligning with the New York Convention and emphasizing swift arbitration procedures.
 She clarified that arbitral awards cannot be refused on vague public policy grounds, thereby safeguarding the integrity of arbitration as a dispute resolution mechanism.
 In LPG Association of Pakistan v.
-Federation of Pakistan (2020 LHC 2274), she upheld Parliament’s competency to legislate the Competition Act, asserting that regulating competition is a federal responsibility crucial for free trade and economic stability.
+Federation of Pakistan (2020 LHC 2274), she upheld Parliament's competency to legislate the Competition Act, asserting that regulating competition is a federal responsibility crucial for free trade and economic stability.

 Legal educator

-Justice Ayesha has taught Banking Law at the University of Punjab, Department of Masters of Business and Information Technology and Mercantile Law at College of Accounting & Management Sciences, Karachi.
+Malik has taught Banking Law at the University of Punjab, Department of Masters of Business and Information Technology and Mercantile Law at College of Accounting & Management Sciences, Karachi.

 She developed a course on 'gender sensitization for court processes' for Board of the Punjab Judicial Academy.
 She also compiled a handbook on environmental laws for facilitating the courts on dealing with environmental matters.